awesome-schedule/plannable/docs/CONTRIBUTING.md

 First of all, thank you for considering to contribute! :tada:

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+If you are unsure about the functionality or the implementation details of a file, you can contact the authors of that file.
+Most of the files in our repository have @authors annotated on top.

 Also, please note we have a [code of conduct](./CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.